strapi/community-content/tutorials/README.md

 - Learn while sharing your knowledge.
 You know how to create an application with Strapi and Nuxt?
 Pass this knowledge to others!
 - Get your name on this repository README.md
-- Get access to a private slack channel `makers`
-- Get some strapi goodies (stickers, cap, t-shirt)
 - Get a complete Strapi course

 **By making a tutorial for us you participate in the growth of an open source project.**